Frequently Asked Questions

 What types of projects will qualify for a National Fund grant?

-The National Fund evaluates projects on a case-by-case basis and emphasizes projects that enhance the community usage of a historic sacred place.
-All projects must meet the Secretary of the Interior’s Standards for Rehabilitation.
-The property must have urgent repair needs related to structural components, walls, roof, and/or other elements of the building envelope that are integral to building preservation and longevity.
+We fund historic preservation projects addressing urgent repair needs related to structural components, walls, roof, and/or other elements of the building envelope that are integral to a building’s preservation and longevity.
 Projects that improve functionality or improve accessibility of the property in accordance with the Americans with Disabilities Act (ADA) are also eligible, as well as renovation projects that make vacant or underused space usable for community outreach, but applicants should demonstrate that urgent repair needs to the building envelope have already been identified by a building condition assessment and addressed before proposing ADA or interior rehabilitation projects.
+All projects must respect the property’s historic character and materials and adhere to the Secretary of the Interior’s Standards for Rehabilitation.

-Qualifying projects might include, but would not be limited to: exterior and interior repairs and painting; HVAC, ventilation, and electrical repairs and replacements; space reconfiguration; stained glass repair; ADA compliance (restrooms, bathrooms, ramps); security and lighting upgrades; fire security and suppression systems; and bell tower or steeple stabilization.
+Qualifying projects might include, but would not be limited to: roof repairs; masonry repointing; exterior and interior painting; HVAC and electrical repairs/replacements; stained glass window repair; ADA improvements (restrooms, bathrooms, ramps); security and lighting upgrades; fire security and suppression systems; and bell tower or steeple stabilization.
 Ineligible projects include furniture repair, demolition, and audio-visual upgrades.
 For more information regarding eligible work, please consult the Guidelines and Eligibility section.
 Please also review profiles of program participants to get a better idea of the types of projects the National Fund has supported in the past.

 Why does the National Fund require applicants to raise matching funds?

-The National Fund is more than just a grant—it is a program providing wrap-around technical assistance and training to congregations.
+The National Fund is more than just a grant—it is a program providing wraparound technical assistance and training to congregations.
+The intent of requiring matching funds is to leverage new money raised because of the congregation’s participation in the National Fund.
 By requiring congregations to raise matching funds and providing training and technical assistance to help them learn how to do this, participants in the National Fund program will be better positioned for long-term success with ongoing stewardship of their historic sacred spaces.
 Congregations that have completed their National Fund projects have shared that the program helped them develop fundraising skills and build connections that they can leverage for future programs or capital campaigns.

-If my congregation previously submitted a Letter of Intent (LOI) or application but was not invited to participate in the National Fund, can I apply again?
+If my congregation previously submitted a Letter of Intent or Application but was not invited to participate in the National Fund, can I apply again?

 Are National Fund grants available every year?